 The 5 Critical Components of Real Estate Investing Returns

 The US government offers a host of tax advantages to owners of real estate.
-These advantages translate into potentially significant real money that will further line your pockets.
-I (half jokingly say) that “the government is largely a set of rules, made by the rich and powerful, for the rich and powerful” (the rich and powerful own a lot of real estate, in case you didn't know).
+These advantages translate into potentially significant real money that further lines your pockets.
+I (half-jokingly say) that “the government is largely a set of rules, made by the rich and powerful, for the rich and powerful” (the rich and powerful own a lot of real estate, in case you didn't know).
 The good news is that in America (along with many other countries), the average person can get in on it too!

-Which brings me to the other aspect of Taxes.
+This brings me to the other aspect of Taxes.
 When you sell, you pay tax on the gain you made on the property itself.
-You should always factor in potential sale tax when evaluating a property BUT, if you reinvest your proceeds into another rental property, via a 1031 exchange, you can kick the entire tax down the road again.
-This will have a significant positive impact on the CAGR of your investment at time of sale of course!
+You should always factor in potential sale tax when evaluating a property, BUT if you reinvest your proceeds into another rental property via a 1031 exchange, you can kick the entire tax down the road again.
+This will have a significant positive impact on the CAGR of your investment at the time of sale, of course!